Is lavender and cedarwood safe for dogs

 Cedarwood oil can pose several risks to our furry friends.
 While it is often praised for its insect-repelling properties, it can lead to adverse reactions in canines.
 Skin irritation is one of the most common issues associated with this essential oil.
 Even a small amount can cause redness, itching, or rashes.
 If you notice any unusual behaviour or changes in your pet’s skin after exposure, it’s crucial to consult a veterinarian.

-See also Is wheatgrass safe for dogs
+See also How safe is simparica trio for dogs

 Symptoms of Cedarwood Oil Toxicity